itscodemen/studentapi/README.md

  ### Data Filtering

- User can now filter the data in by Passing string "search=`search key`" in the URL
+ User can now filter the data from the tables by Passing Search string as "search=`search key`" (Here Search key is the value to be searched) in the URL.
+ It will filter all the data that matches the passed string.
+ Note:- It is not necessary to pass the full length of the search key, the API will search for all the data fields that matches the passed string wheather it is partial or full.

  ### Time Based Filtering